Sara Kanutte

-Sara Kanutte Sørensen Fornes (born 1 December 2001) is a Norwegian professional footballer who plays as a forward for Malmö FF.
+Sara Kanutte Sørensen Fornes (born 1 December 2001) is a Norwegian professional footballer who plays as a forward for Serie A Women club AC Milan and the Norway under-23 national team.

 Early life

-Fornes was born on 1 December 2001.
-She grew up on the island of Gossa in Møre og Romsdal.

-Fornes first played for Gossen IL during her youth.
+Kanutte grew up on the island of Gossa in Møre og Romsdal.
+She first played for Gossen IL during her youth before beginning her career in Norway's Division 3 at SK Træff.

-Club career

-Fornes began her career in Norway's Division 3 at SK Træff.
 She debuted at just 15 years old.

-In 2018, Fornes moved to Toppserien club SK Trondheims-Ørn (renamed Rosenborg BK in February 2020).
+In 2018, Kanutte moved to Toppserien club SK Trondheims-Ørn (renamed Rosenborg BK in February 2020).

-In 2023, Fornes moved to Sweden to join Damallsvenskan club Hammarby IF, where she was usually a substitute.
+In 2023, Kanutte moved to Sweden to join Damallsvenskan club Hammarby IF, where she was usually a substitute.
 She was loaned out to IFK Norrköping for the 2024 season, where she became a regular starter.

-In 2025, Fornes stayed in the Damallsvenskan and signed for newly-promoted but well-invested side Malmö FF.
+In 2025, Kanutte stayed in the Damallsvenskan and signed for newly-promoted but well-invested side Malmö FF.

+On 29 June 2026, Italian Serie A club AC Milan announced the signing of Kanutte on a three-year deal.